Autobrush Sonic Pro Kids toothbrush boxes recalled for coin battery ingestion hazard

-Autobrush Sonic Pro children's toothbrush delivery boxes contain a lithium coin battery that children can easily access and swallow.
-The packaging is missing required warning labels.
-Swallowing these batteries can cause serious internal burns and other life-threatening injuries.
+Autobrush Sonic Pro Kids toothbrush delivery boxes contain a coin cell battery that children can easily access and swallow.
+Swallowing these batteries can cause serious internal burns or death.
+The packaging also lacks required warning labels.

-- Keep the toothbrush box away from children
+- Stop using the delivery box immediately and keep it away from children

 Official notice